Clarence Moore House, Washington, D.C.: Canadian embassy

-On May 28, 1927, Mabelle sold the home to the Crown in Right of Canada for $375,000.
-A portion of the home's furnishings were purchased for an additional $100,000.
-Until 1931, Canada had been represented in the United States by the British Embassy.
+On May 28, 1927, Mabelle sold the house to the Government of Canada for $375,000.
+A portion of the furnishings were purchased for an additional $100,000.
+Until 1931, Canada was represented in the United States by the British Embassy.

-From 1927 until 1946, the Clarence Moore House served as the Canadian chancery as well as the residence of the Canadian Minister, and later the ambassador.
+From 1927 until 1946, the Clarence Moore House served as the Canadian chancery as well as the residence of the Canadian minister, and later the ambassador.
 In 1943 the legation was raised to embassy status and Leighton McCarthy became the first Canadian ambassador to the United States.
 In 1946, the ambassador's residence was constructed at 2825 Rock Creek Drive, and the Clarence Moore House was then used solely for embassy office space.

-The Canadian Crown-in-Council purchased land on Pennsylvania Avenue in 1978 for $5 million for use as a new location for its chancery.
-Clarence Moore House continued as the chancery of the Canadian Embassy until 1988, when it moved to the new and current location.
+The Canadian government purchased land on Pennsylvania Avenue in 1978 for $5 million for use as a new location for its chancery.
+Clarence Moore House continued as the chancery of the Canadian Embassy until 1988, when the embassy moved to the current location.

 Uzbekistan embassy

 After diplomatic relations between the United States and Uzbekistan were established on February 19, 1992, the government of Uzbekistan purchased the Clarence Moore House.
 The new embassy opened in February 1993 and advocates Uzbekistan's political, commercial, and economic interests to the government of the United States.
-As of 2012, the value of the Clarence Moore House property is $13,423,870.
-The Uzbekistan Ministry of Foreign Affairs also maintains a consulate in New York City.
+The current Ambassador of Uzbekistan to the United States is Furqat Sidikov.
+The Uzbekistan Ministry of Foreign Affairs also maintains a consulate and a permanent mission to the United Nations, both in New York.